nibblegap/ecloud-selfhosting/README.md

 ## Available Services

-You can find login information for these services by running `bash /mnt/repo-base/scripts/showInfo.sh`.
+You can find login information for these services by running `bash /mnt/repo-base/scripts/show-info.sh`.

-Sample output of showInfo.sh:
+Sample output of show-info.sh:
 ```
 Your password for the SPAM filter mgmt UI (https://spam.yourdomain.com) is: secret
 Your admin credentials for nextcloud are (https://yourdomain.com) is:  user/password